 The International Council of Nurses has advocated for global nurse education standards for over a century, but this goal remains elusive despite being a shared professional nursing vision.
 Today, international nursing regulation and education continues to differ in complexity and scope.

-Institute of MedicineCommittee on the Robert Wood Johnson Foundation Initiative on the Future of Nursing The Future of Nursing: Leading Change, Advancing Health.
+Institute of MedicineCommittee on the Robert Wood Johnson Foundation Initiative on the Future of Nursing

 requires the education and clinical skills needed to keep patients safe during a most vulnerable time after anesthesia administration.
 Since its inception in 2011, the International Conference for PeriAnaesthesia Nurses has connected professional nurses on five occasions and three continents to share research and best clinical practices through education sessions, global delegate networking, and information gathering.
 The analysis of data collected during two delegate forums by Poole